Even Mark Zuckerberg prefers Instagram over Facebook in Mallorca!

-The millions of facebook users across the globe are expected to give him the thumbs down!
-Also, he has an estimated 119,198,466 followers and friends on facebook.
+The millions of Facebook users across the globe are expected to give him the thumbs down!
+Also, he has an estimated 119,198,466 followers and friends on Facebook.
 But nothing.
-If you want to know what the facebook co-founder was doing on Mallorca over the weekend you have to look at instagram!
+If you want to know what the Facebook co-founder was doing in Mallorca over the weekend you have to look at Instagram!
 (Which is also his!)

-By the look of photographs, the Zuckerberg family had a wonderful time on Mallorca over the weekend with many of the superyacht´s toys being deployed from giant slides to padel boards.
+By the look of photographs, the Zuckerberg family had a wonderful time in Mallorca over the weekend with many of the superyacht´s toys being deployed from giant slides to padel boards.

-It is unclear how low Mark Zuckerberg will remain on the island having arrived by private jet on Saturday night.
+It is unclear how long Mark Zuckerberg will remain on the island having arrived by private jet on Friday night.

 No comments